mpandav/tibco-cloud-usability/EMS-In-Container/Readme.md

 Let's see how we can do all these in simple steps:

 ## 1. Where to find information on how to it?
+- Download the below listed files from [TIBCO Community](https://community.tibco.com/s/article/how-configure-tibco-enterprise-message-service-tm-kubernetes-docker)
+  - **TIBCO EMS 10 Kubernetes Files.zip**:<br> _It contains the necessary scripts, configuration files and binaries to build a EMS container image and deploy it in any K8S environment._
+  - **TIBCO EMS on Kubernetes v1.3.pdf**: :<br> _A document that describes and demonstrate the step-by-step process in the journey._

 ## 2. How to build EMS Docker Image with non-default base OS?